Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 26- Flower Pot DIY Bird Feeder

 End of summer is the perfect time to purchase flowers pots very inexpensively.
-The summer clearance sale can enable you to stock up on terra cotta flower pots and use this great idea to transform them into homemade bird feeders for yourself and friends.
+The summer clearance sale can enable you to stock up on terra cotta flower pots and use this great idea to transform them into homemade bird feeders by allthingsheartandhome for yourself and friends.
 The end of summer also alerts us that Christmas is not far away and this bird feeder plan will create a unique and desirable gift for anyone on your Christmas list.

 Flower Pot Bird Feeder